NeraiCorp/getUserBarcode/README.md

 ## <a name="configobject">Configuration</a>

-The configuration that ships with QuaggaJS covers the default use-cases and can be fine-tuned for specific requirements.
+The configuration that ships with getUserBarcode covers the default use-cases and can be fine-tuned for specific requirements.

 The configuration is managed by the `config` object defining the following